itaske/1brc/README.md

 ## License

-This code base is available under the Apache License, version 2.
+This code base is available under the Apache License, version two (2).

 ## Code of Conduct

 Be excellent to each other!
 More than winning, the purpose of this challenge is to have fun and learn something new.